-1. If the site layer does not have unique IDs or names for each site, create them now.

-- 2. Using a Spatial Join, assign the IDs from the sites to each intersection. - 3.
-Open the attribute table of the intersection layer and select the field that contains the IDs. - 4.
+- 1. If the Study-Site Layer does not have unique IDs or names for each site, create them now. - 2.
+Using a Spatial Join, assign the IDs from the sites to each intersection. - 3.
+Open the Attribute Table of the Intersection Layer and select the field that contains the IDs. - 4.
 Right-click on the field name and select Summarize. - 5.
-Select or create an output file name and hit OK. - 6.
+Select or create an output file name and click OK. - 6.
 The output .dbf file will contain the counts of intersection nodes in each site.

-Summarize 3-way Intersection Counts for multiple overlapping Sites:
+Summarize three-way intersection counts for multiple overlapping sites:

-- 1. If the site layer does not have unique IDs or names for each site, create them now. - 2.
+- 1. If the Study-Site Layer does not have unique IDs or names for each site, create them now. - 2.
 Using your site polygon layer, select (highlight) the first study site. - 3.
-Perform a "Select By Location". - 4.
-Under "I want to:" choose select features from - 5.
-Under "the following layers:" choose your intersection node layer - 6.
-Under "that:" choose have their center in - 7.
-Under "the features in this layer:" choose your site polygon layer - 8.
-Make sure the box for "Use selected features" is checked - 9.
-Hit "Apply" - 10.
-Open the attribute table of the intersection node layer. - 11.
+Perform a Select by Location. - 4.
+Under I want to, choose select features from. - 5.
+Under the following layers, choose your Intersection Node Layer.

+- 6. Under that, choose have their center in. - 7.
+Under the features in this layer, choose your site polygon layer. - 8.
+Make sure the box for Use selected features is checked. - 9.
+Click Apply. - 10.
+Open the Attribute Table of the intersection node layer. - 11.
 Text at the bottom of the window should show you how many intersections are selected.
 This is the number of intersections in the study site you currently have selected. - 12.
 Record this number elsewhere (in a spreadsheet or Word file). - 13.
 Repeat steps 2-6 for each study site.

-Calculate 3-way Intersection Ratios for each Site
+Calculate three-way intersection ratios for each site

-- 1. In a spreadsheet program such as Excel, open the file containing the summary of total intersection counts for each site created in protocol for Intersections per Unit Area. - 2.
-Open the file containing the summary of 3-way intersection counts for each site. - 3.
-Divide the numbers of 3-way intersections by the total numbers of intersections to get the 3-way intersection ratios for each site.
+- 1. In a spreadsheet program, such as Microsoft Excel, open the file containing the summary of total intersection counts for each site created in protocol for Intersections per Unit Area. - 2.
+Open the file containing the summary of three-way intersection counts for each site. - 3.
+Divide the numbers of three-way intersections by the total numbers of intersections to get the three-way intersection ratios for each site.